Unidata/awips2/docs/edex/case-studies.md

 ## 2. Set Data Display Time in CAVE

-At the bottom of the CAVE application, double-click the **Time:** entry to bring up a dialog window.
+At the bottom of the CAVE application, double-click the **Time:** entry to bring up a dialog window where you can set CAVE to a previous time, and choose the option of freezing CAVE at that time or allowing CAVE to "move forward in time" from that position as if it were real-time.

 ![](/images/cave_set_time.png)